ilent2/ott/README.md

 * Version 2 will introduces a focus on simulating particles in optical traps rather than just focussing on calculating optical forces and torques.
-The plan is also to introduce geometric optics, Rayleigh particles, and arbitrary T-matrix particles calculated using DDA.
+The plan is also to introduce geometric optics and other methods not requiring a T-matrix.
 The toolbox will be more automated and include a graphical user interface.

 Licence
 -------

-The package and its components may be used free-of-charge for research, teaching, or personal use.
-If results obtained using the package are published, the package should be appropriately referenced.
+Except where otherwise noted, this toolbox is made available under the Creative Commons Attribution-NonCommercial 4.0 License.
 For full details see LICENSE.md.
 For use outside the conditions of the license, please contact us.
+The toolbox includes some third-party components, information about these components can be found in the documentation and corresponding file in the thirdparty directory.

-The package can be refereced by citing the paper describing version 1 of the toolbox
+This version of the toolbox can be referenced by citing the following paper

 > T. A. Nieminen, V. L. Y. Loke, A. B. Stilgoe, G. Knöner, A. M. Branczyk, N. R. Heckenberg, and H. Rubinsztein-Dunlop,
 > "Optical tweezers computational toolbox",